Olexander11/Alias-Node-service/README.md

  A similar address should be put in the client program in the file App.config, as shown in the example:
  `<endpoint address="http://192.168.0.101:8000/WcfService/ServiceAlias/"`

-First, on the servo machine, run the configurator to specify the required aliases-folders.
+First, on the server machine, run the configurator to specify the required aliases-folders.
 Then, on the same machine, run the server program to provide services.
 And finally, on the client machine, launch a client program.